brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-CompetitionBranding.md

 ---
-title: Take Ownership of your Profession
+title: Didi Chuxing - Take Ownership of your Profession
 layout: post
 ---